-A person commits the offense of murder if he intentionally or knowingly causes the death of an individual.
+A person commits murder if he intentionally or knowingly causes the death of an individual.

-A person commits the offense of capital murder if he intentionally commits murder, as hereinbefore defined, in the course of committing or attempting to commit the offense of burglary of a habitation.
-Burglary of a habitation is a felony.
+A person commits capital murder if he intentionally commits murder in the course of committing or attempting to commit burglary of a habitation.

 "In the course of committing" means conduct that occurs in an attempt to commit, during the commission, or in the immediate flight after the attempt or commission of an offense.